mariuskh/arXiv-2504.01664/README.md

 - The simulation folder contains scripts for running example simulations.
 The results are written to files in the jld2 format.

 - The data folder contains data corresponding to each simulation, i.e. the output of the simulation scripts have been moved to the data folder.
+Note that the sample files in the data folder are coarse grained to 10 data points to avoid large files on GitHub, while the figures correspond to 1000 data points.
+To recreate the figures, one can run the simulations and save the data with 1000 data points (this is controlled with the last parameter in the `coarse_grain_state`-function).

 - The analysis folder contains notebooks where the simulation data is analyzed and plots similar to the figures in the preprint can be produced.